federico-hurtado-swe/BowlLabDB/README.md

 ## Commands (do in this order)

 1. Connect to DB: docker-compose up
+    ## you can also do docker-compose up -d to run in detached mode
 2. Compile project: mvn compile
 3. Build project: mvn clean package
 4. Run project: mvn spring-boot:run